 The AWDC actively promotes Antwerp's diamond sector worldwide through:

-- International trade missions to diamond-producing countries (Botswana, Russia, Canada, Australia)
+- Trade missions to diamond-producing countries — Botswana, Russia, Canada, Australia

-- Organisation of and participation in major trade fairs
+- Organisation of and participation in major international trade fairs

-- Networking events that connect rough suppliers with cutters, polishers, and retailers
+- Networking events connecting rough suppliers with cutters, polishers and retailers

 - The flagship marketing campaign "Diamonds & Antwerp — It's in our DnA"